 Showing up for school has a huge impact on a student’s academic success starting in kindergarten and continuing through high school.
 Even as children grow older and more independent, families play a key role in making sure students get to school safely every day and understand why attendance is so important for success in school and in life.

-This September -- in conjunction with the National Attendance Works campaign -- we’re expanding the District's “Attendance Matters” campaign to Valley View Elementary and Columbia Academy.
 School success goes hand-in-hand with good attendance.
 We want to help your student succeed in school by building the habit of good attendance.

-Over the next few weeks, we’ll share information about chronic absences, how it affects your student’s academic trajectory and what you can do to help your student be successful.
+On this page you will find information about chronic absences, how it affects your student’s academic trajectory and what you can do to help your student be successful.

-Keep an eye on this page for weekly updates, visuals and other resources to ensure your student’s success in school.
+The CHPS Updates and communication from your student's school will provide weekly updates, visuals and other resources to ensure your student’s success in school.